 Effects of Mold on Pets

-Many pet owners aren’t aware of this, but pets are not immune to the dangers of mold in the home.
-They can get sick from mold, too.
+Mold is a very common type of fungus found virtually all over the world.
+Allergic aspergillosis is a condition that occurs when people inhale the microscopic.
+Many pet owners aren't aware of this, but pets are not immune to the dangers of mold in the home.
+Thay can get sick from mold, too.
 Small pets are especially susceptible, just like babies and small children are, but pets of any size can be affected.

 Some signs that your pets are being negatively affected by mold in the home include:

-Ear infections (his ears may have a yeasty smell if you sniff them closely) Lethargy or fatigue
+- Ear infections (his ears may have a yeasty smell if you sniff them closely)